learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 **Creating the tables:**

-Create the tables by entering the commands below at the `sqlite3>` prompt:
+Create the tables by entering the commands below at the `sqlite>` prompt:

 **`cats` table:**